Emmotes/ic_spoilers/docs/uriah.md

 > Unknown effect.

 Unknown Name
-> Uriah increases the damage of all Champions in his column and the column behind him by $(amount)%.
+> Uriah increases the damage of all Champions in his column and the column behind him by `$(amount)%`.

 Unknown Name
 > Uriah heals all champions within two slots for `$(not_buffed amount)` health per second.
 This effect is increased by `$(amount___2)%` for each formation slot containing a dead champion or an escort, stacking additively and applying multiplicatively.